-REVIEW: Ladies, Gentlemen, please meet the spiritual son of Paul Robeson: Mr Ryan Vincent Anderson!
-Mr Anderson opens his one man performance BRIGHT SWORDS with a beautiful singing and instantly imposed his commanding personality changing from one character to the other, from a British actor to a woman, and all with credibility.
-He took the audience for 80 minutes in the universe of Mr Ira Aldridge in a wonderful play beautifully written and directed by respectively Mr Rick Creese and Mr Jeffrey Wienckowski.
-The play is intelligent and for any audiences.
-During this performance Mr Anderson demonstrated us what a perfect stage actor is: One who can take the stage just by his sole presence, talent and voice delivery for a beautiful and carefully written story which invites us all to a spiritual journey.
+REVIEW: Ladies, please meet the spiritual son of Paul Robeson: Mr. Ryan Vincent Anderson!
+Mr. Anderson opens his one-man performance BRIGHT SWORDS with beautiful singing and instantly imposes his commanding personality changing from one character to the other, from a British actor to a woman, and all with credibility.
+He took the audience for 80 minutes in the universe of Mr. Ira Aldridge in a wonderful play beautifully written and directed by Mr. Rick Creese and Mr. Jeffrey Wienckowski.
+The play is intelligent and for any audience.
+During this performance Mr. Anderson demonstrated to us what a perfect stage actor is: One who can take the stage just by his sole presence, talent, and voice delivery for a beautiful and carefully written story that invites us all to a spiritual journey.

-It's the kind of shows that once you leave the theater, you want to thank the UNITED SOLO FESTIVAL's Artistic Director Dr Omar Sangare for his talent, intelligence and careful selection.
-We can only encourage you to see others shows from this very unique festival, and ideally located.
+It's the kind of show that once you leave the theater, you want to thank the UNITED SOLO FESTIVAL's Artistic Director Dr. Omar Sangare for his talent, intelligence, and careful selection.
+We can only encourage you to see other shows from this very unique festival, and ideally located.

 ABOUT THE SHOW:

 Los Angeles-based actor Ryan Vincent Anderson will return to his native New York to perform the critically acclaimed and award-winning play BRIGHT SWORDS at the United Solo Theatre Festival at Theatre Row on November 11, 2015.
 The United Solo is the world’s largest solo festival.